How to Reduce Hiring Bias Using Applicant Tracking Systems

 The Vendor Data-Sharing Problem

-This is a real and underreported operational risk, some ATS vendors refuse to share the demographic outcome data needed to conduct a bias audit.
+This is a real, underreported operational risk: some ATS vendors refuse to share the demographic outcome data needed to conduct a bias audit.
 Before signing or renewing any ATS contract, negotiate an explicit audit-rights clause that requires the vendor to provide disaggregated demographic outcome data to any auditor you authorize.

 Audit Costs and Timeline